0Tendo/IRC/README.md

-An command line interface (CLI) Internet Relay Chat (IRC) server and client I developed for PSU CS494P (Internetworking Protocols)
+An command line interface (CLI) Internet Relay Chat (IRC) server and client I developed for PSU CS494P (Internetworking Protocols).
+Further details in the attached RFC.
 <br><br>

 **First, run the server so that clients can connect.**